-Any campaigning for office has been drastically reduced by the threat of COVID-19.
+The threat of COVID-19 has drastically reduced any campaigning for office.
 People are being encouraged to vote by mail.
-Only a few special polling places are open tomorrow in contrast to the usual polling places.
+Only a few special polling places are open tomorrow compared to the usual ones.

 The incumbent Republican Congressman is Jeff Van Drew.
 He was a long-time moderate State Senator from Cape May as a Democrat.
-He defected to the Republicans at the height of Russiagate.
+Van Drew defected to the Republicans at the height of Russiagate.
 He was one of the Democrats unwilling to vote for impeachment.

-Van Drew won the seat in the midst of the 2018 Blue Wave and when long-time Republican incumbent Frank Lo Biondo declined to run for re-election.
-Thus, it is by no means a guarantee that he can be removed.
+Van Drew won the seat amid the 2018 Blue Wave and when long-time Republican incumbent Frank Lo Biondo declined to run for re-election.
+American cannabis legalization was not an issue in the race.
+Thus, it is no guarantee that he can be removed.
 However, if there were a year to do it, 2020 is that year.

 While a Member of Congress from Rhode Island, Patrick was an alcoholic and a far cry from his father, the late Senator Edward Moore “Teddy” Kennedy.
-Despite struggling with addiction, Teddy left a legacy of fighting for progressive causes could be proud of.
-Patrick had an accident near Capitol Hill and did not leave a similar body of accomplishments.
+Despite struggling with addiction, Teddy left a legacy of fighting for progressive causes he could be proud of.
+Patrick had an accident near Capitol Hill and did not leave similar accomplishments.

 It’s a shame that Patrick Kennedy, who ruined his career in Congress due to alcohol and Ambien, should conflate those substances with cannabis.

-He met and married a teacher Amy from Atlantic County and moved there.
-Kennedy has stayed involved in politics and spoked at the 2015 New Jersey Democratic Conference in Atlantic City about fighting the stigma around mental illness treatment.
+He met and married a teacher, Amy, from Atlantic County and moved there.
+Kennedy has stayed involved in politics and spoke at the 2015 New Jersey Democratic Conference in Atlantic City about fighting the stigma around mental illness treatment.